nunorvoliveira/snapmaker-2.0/README.md

 ## Journey

-While improving the tool library by measuring them by hand, I felt the need to improve the machine settings, and then to make a post-processor that was more reliable for my needs.
+While improving the tool library by measuring them by hand, I felt the need to improve the machine settings, and then to make a *post-processor* that was more reliable for my needs.

-This got me digging around, learning supported G-code commands on the Snapmaker, learning about Fusion 360 post-processors, and eventually, I decided to create a completely new post-processor.
+This got me digging around, learning supported G-code commands on the Snapmaker, learning about Fusion 360 *post-processors*, and eventually, I decided to create a completely new *post-processor*.

 ## Decision

-With the decision of creating a new post-processor, I've also decided to share this with others to help anyone that could be struggling as I was on the very beginning.
+With the decision of creating a new *post-processor*, I've also decided to share this with others to help anyone that could be struggling as I was on the very beginning.
-Because of this, I've tried to make the post-processor as readable as possible, I added as many comments as I could, and I've implemented all features that I can (and may continue to do so).
+Because of this, I've tried to make the *post-processor* as readable as possible, I added as many comments as I could, and I've implemented all features that I can (and may continue to do so).

 I've also tried to be as detailed as possible on the machine configurations and I even added pictures of the machine with and without enclosure to make it more beautiful.